How to Improve Memory Retention: Simple, Science-Backed Tips That Actually Work

 Structuring Your Study Sessions

 With your materials ready, it's time to build a study plan.
 Trying to remember the sequence of major battles?
 Use the Smart Notepad to sketch out a quick memory palace.
-If you want to dive deeper into why this works so well, there are some great guides on proven techniques for information retention that fit perfectly into this workflow.
+If you want to dive deeper into why this works so well, there are some great guides on that fit perfectly into this workflow.

 Next up, schedule your study blocks with the Focus OS.
 This isn't about one marathon, caffeine-fueled cram session.
 The goal is to set focused periods with short, strategic breaks in between.